Here’s how to do read-a-thon with kids with tons of fun read-a-thon ideas.

 I was a high school English teacher for seven years, and I attribute these days to helping facilitate my early love of reading!

-When it comes to summer activities for kids or holiday breaks, I think hosting a read-a-thon at home is a fantastic idea!
+When it comes to summer activities for kids or holiday breaks, I think hosting a read-a-thon read event at home is a fantastic idea!
 Let me also add I do a version of these with toddlers to celebrate a theme or just read a ton of books.
-Any way works, but it’s a great time filler that keep kids happy and learning whenever you may need one!
+Any way works, but it’s a great time filler that keeps kids happy and learning whenever you may need one!

 - choose a day and hype it up